T-tests in R – Learn to perform & use it today itself!

 In R, we use the syntax t.test(y, mu = 0) to conduct one-sample tests in R, where

-If we wanted to test whether the volume of a shipment of lumber was less than usual (μ0=39000 cubic feet), we would run:
+If we wanted to test whether the volume of a shipment of lumber was less than usual (μ0=37000 cubic feet), we would run:

-We need either two vectors of data, y1 and y2, to conduct a paired-samples test.
-Then we will run this code using this using syntax t.test(y1, y2, paired=TRUE).
+We need either of the two vectors of data, y1 and y2, to conduct a paired-samples test.
+Then, we will run this code using this using syntax t.test(y1, y2, paired=TRUE).

-For instance, let’s say that we work at a large health clinic and test a new drug, Procardia, this means to reduce hypertension.
-We find 1000 individuals with a high systolic blood pressure (x¯=145mmHg, SD=9mmHg), we give them Procardia for a month, and then measure their blood pressure again.
-We find that the mean systolic blood pressure has decreased to 138mmHg with a standard deviation 8mmHg.
+For instance, let’s say that we work at a large health clinic and we are testing a new drug, Procardia, whose work is to reduce hypertension.
+We find 13000 individuals with high systolic blood pressure (x¯=150 mmHg, SD=10 mmHg) and we provide them Procardia for a month, and then measure their blood pressure again.
+We find that the mean systolic blood pressure has decreased to 144 mmHg with a standard deviation of 9 mmHg.

-In the three examples shown here, we’ll test the hypothesis that Clevelanders and New Yorkers spend different amounts monthly eating out.
+In the three examples shown here, we’ll test the hypothesis in which Clevelanders and New Yorkers spend different amounts for eating outside on a monthly basis.

 Where y1 is numeric and y2 is binary: